-Time and attendance software allows you to do more than track when employees clock in and out.
+Time tracking software allows you to do more than track when employees clock in and out.
 The software’s labor tracking tools support workforce planning by helping you understand how employees are dividing their time between various projects and work areas.
 With this capability, you can get more precise measurements of employee time and forecast staffing costs for specific projects and initiatives.

 Helps You Track and Address Trends in Absenteeism and Exceptions

 Paid time off supports a healthy work-life balance for the workforce.
 But when employees take unplanned time off, it can throw a wrench in your overall productivity.
 Research shows it can also be costly.
 According to a Macrothink Institute research report, 8.7 percent of payroll costs are tied to unplanned or unscheduled absences.

 Exception tracking also helps you keep an eye on anomalies like missed punches, long shifts and short or long breaks.
 With accurate and easy-to-access time tracking data, you can easily address exceptions before they become an issue that’s harder to fix during payroll.